sespesogil/automat_chrom3D/README.md

 # Major updates (January 2020)

 Active development is taking place to add more functionalities to this utility.
-This wrapper adds the following characteristics to the previous Chrom3D pipeline:<br/>
+This wrapper is an automated compilation of the scripts used by Collas lab with some modifications and adding the following characteristics to the previous Chrom3D pipeline:<br/>

 - Possibility to create Mouse Chrom3D models
 - Sex chromosome correction